icppWorld/icpp_llm/README.md

 Besides the ease of use and the enhanced security, running LLMs directly on-chain also facilitates a seamless integration of tokenomics, eliminating the need to juggle between a complex blend of web3 and web2 components, and I believe it will lead to a new category of Generative AI based dApps.

-## Instructions

-See the README in the icpp_llama2 folder

 ## Support